Cadillac V-Series.R: 2023

 The V-Series.R made both its global debut and its IMSA SportsCar Championship debut at the 2023 24 Hours of Daytona alongside three other debutants from Acura, BMW, and Porsche as part of the new Le Mans Hypercar and LMDh regulations that were implemented for the 2023 season onwards.
 Cadillac were frontrunners for a majority of the race in the early stages, but later struggled to keep pace with Acura's ARX-06 race cars towards the end with the leading #01 Cadillac falling to 3rd overall, still securing a podium at the finish.

 The V-Series.R took its first victory in any series at the second round in the 2023 12 Hours of Sebring courtesy of Action Express Racing, despite having to bounce back from an early collision with an LMP3 car.
 That same weekend, the V-Series.R completed its FIA World Endurance Championship debut, taking home 4th overall, just 10 seconds behind the #50 Ferrari 499P in 3rd.
 Following the race, Alex Lynn found the results "a fantastic start."
 Cadillac took home another 4th place finish in the next round at the 2023 6 Hours of Portimão.

 An additional V-Series.R was fielded by Cadillac at the 2023 6 Hours of Spa-Francorchamps under the number #3 for the purposes of preparation for the 2023 24 Hours of Le Mans later that year.
-Unfortunately, the car did not see the finish as Renger van der Zande suffered a heavy high-speed collision at Raidillon.
+The car did not see the finish as Renger van der Zande suffered a heavy high-speed collision at Raidillon.
 He emerged unharmed, and it was later revealed that the car had a suspected power steering failure.

 Cadillac's return to the 24 Hours of Le Mans that year marked their first appearance in the endurance race in 21 years, having last competed in the 2002 edition of the race with the Northstar LMP project.
 All three V-Series.Rs from both IMSA and WEC campaigns participated in the event.
 The full-season #2 car took a surprising 3rd overall in the race and ran relatively trouble-free, finishing a lap down behind the #51 Ferrari and the #8 Toyota.
 After the race, Richard Westbrook stated that the podium was a great start to the program.